klojang4j/klojang-check/README.md

 <i>Klojang Check</i> is a Java module dedicated to defensive programming &#8212; making
 sure your program or method starts with a clean and workable set of inputs before continuing with the business logic.
-Null checks are the most common example of this, but often it seems like everything beyond that is treated as part of this the business logic.
+Null checks are the most common example of this, but often it seems like everything beyond that is treated as part of the business logic.
 Yet, if your program needs a value from a configuration file, is the presence of the configuration file part of the business logic?
 Probably not. <i>Klojang Check</i>
 allows you to separate precondition validation and business logic in an elegant and